-Small business owners may also be able to access networking events through the MWBE program.
-Additionally, some states offer business workshops and courses to those businesses.
-The benefits vary by state, but in sum, MWBE certification gives businesses the ability to reach a broader network of customers, contracts, and resources.
+Small business owners may also participate in conferences and networking events through the MWBE program.
+Additionally, some states offer development workshops, training, and courses to those businesses.
+The benefits vary by state, but overall, MWBE certification gives businesses the ability to reach a broader network of customers, contracts, and resources.

 Why Businesses Work with MWBEs